KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Congregational Survey and Results Report
 Community Survey and Results Report

-Of course, the method that best reaches one demographic segment may not reach another so well.

 #### Internal Data Sources
 * Determine of the church collects and tracks congregational data.
 For instance, if the church maintains a database, contact the administrator who has access.